averycheungcl/Apparel-suitability/README.md

 1. **Weather Data Collection**
    - Enter your city name
-   - Current temperature and "feels like" data retrieved
+   - Retrieves current temperature and "feels like" data, cached for 10 minutes.

 2. **User Preferences**
-   - Indicate whether you're sensitive to cold
+   - Indicate if you’re prone to feeling cold.
-   - Confirm you're wearing basic clothing (t-shirt/tank top)
+   - Confirm you’re wearing a t-shirt or tank top.
+   - Customize warmth values for clothing items.

 3. **Clothing Detection**
-   - AI model identifies clothing items you're wearing
+   - AI model detects clothing items in real-time.
-   - Each item is assigned a "warmth value"
+   - Persists bounding boxes for 3 seconds for smooth visualization.
+   - Assigns warmth values to detected items.

 4. **Temperature Analysis**
-   - The application compares your clothing's warmth to the current temperature
-   - Takes into account environmental conditions and personal preferences
+   - Compares clothing warmth to required warmth based on temperature, season, and activity level.
+   - Adjusts for cold sensitivity.
 5. **Smart Recommendations**
-   - Suggests specific clothing items if you need more warmth
+   - Suggests specific clothing items to add or remove.
-   - Advises if you're overdressed for the conditions
+   - Displays recommendations in a formatted table.

 ## 🧠 The AI Model